 Online vs. Traditional Accounting Programs

-Online options open up a lot of flexibility for students, which is particularly important if you are working or have to take care of a family.
-In an online accounting degree program you will be able to study course materials at your leisure and likely have a bit less rigidity with when your assignments are due.
-You can also ask your instructor detailed questions via email or chat if there are any aspects of your assignments or projects that are perplexing to you.
+Online options open a lot of flexibility for students, which is particularly important if you are working or must take care of a family.
+In an online accounting degree program, you will be able to study course materials at your leisure and likely have a bit less rigidity with when your assignments are due.
+You can also ask your instructor detailed questions by Email or chat if there are any aspects of your assignments or projects that are perplexing to you.

 As a rule, traditional courses are not as flexible.
 You will need to be in class at specific times and deadlines are generally the same for the entire class.
 However, some people learn better in this environment.
 When you have a live professor to interact with, you may feel that there is more investment in the learning environment.
 Further, you will likely have more one-on-one interactions with your fellow students, which can be a great help when it comes time to study for a test or if you have a question about an assignment.
 Remember, the people you meet in online or traditional classrooms may become part of your business network of tomorrow.